Children's Hurricane Recovery Camp

 Children’s Hurricane Recovery Arts Camp October & November 2017

-St. Thomas, U.S. Virgin Islands – On Monday, October 23rd, the “Pistarckle Children’s Hurricane Recovery Project” will launch split session therapeutic and arts day camp classes.
-Applications are being accepted for children ages 7 to 12 years old.
-Located in Tillett Gardens, 4126 Anna’s Retreat, St. Thomas, the theater day camp will include a 3 or 4 hour morning - orafternoon- session, Monday through Friday, with a healthy snack and several classes in the performing arts.
-There will be a nominal fee per child, with the hope that funding and donations raised will offset participation fees and expenses of instructors, supplies, facility use, generator fuel, and all other associated costs.
-The total fundraising goal is $36,000.00.
-The Camp's mission is to help children express and channel their traumatic life experience and feelings by therapy through the arts.
-Classes in music, singing, acting, dancing, writing, poetry, puppetry, sand art and yoga will be offered.
+St. Thomas, U.S. Virgin Islands – On October 23, 2017, the “Pistarckle Children’s Hurricane Recovery Project” offered split session therapeutic and arts day camp classes for children ages 7 to 12 years old.
+Located in Tillett Gardens, 4126 Anna’s Retreat, St. Thomas, the theater day camp included a 3 hour morning - or afternoon - session, Monday through Friday, with a healthy snack and several classes in the performing arts.
+The Camp's mission was to help children express and channel children's traumatic life experience and feelings by therapy through the arts.
+Classes were offered in music, singing, acting, dancing, writing, poetry, puppetry, sand art and yoga.

-Pistarckle has partnered with Virgin Islands holistic health consultant Joan Bennett-Williams, R.N. to premiere and integrate her therapeutic play concept, the “iggi Project,” during camp.
-In addition, well-respected social worker and puppeteer Ann Nayer is involved.
-According to Pistarckle Theater Founder and Artistic Producer Nikki Emerich, “Children will be participating in a safe, controlled environment, while also facilitating parents who may wish to return to work, or perhaps carve out some dedicated time to repair/rebuild their homes.”
+The original concept for this unique Camp emanated from Pistarckle’s Resident Director Frank Bartolucci, who connected Pistarckle to partner with Virgin Islands holistic health consultant Joan Bennett-Williams, R.N.
+Ms. Bennett-Williams wove her therapeutic play concept, the “iggi Project,” into the camp regimen.
+In addition, well-respected social worker and puppeteer Ann Nayer was involved.
+According to Pistarckle Theater Founder and Artistic Producer Nikki Emerich, “Children participated in a safe, controlled environment, while also facilitating parents who returned to work, or carved out some dedicated time to repair/rebuild their homes.”

 For more information on the year-round Youth Education and Enrichment Programs, click here - or call the theater.